Train here. This is why.

 This program offers a unique experience for residents.
 Here’s how:

 Academic affiliation in community-based hospitals.
-An affiliation between Texas Health HEB and Texas Health Denton with the TCU School of Medicine empowers residents with access to scholarly activities, a medical library, quality improvement projects, a wellness curriculum and other expertise a resident needs to achieve success.
+An affiliation between Texas Health HEB and Texas Health Denton with the Burnett School of Medicine empowers residents with access to scholarly activities, a medical library, quality improvement projects, a wellness curriculum and other expertise a resident needs to achieve success.
 The programs’ base in two community hospitals allows for broad experience in enjoyable atmospheres where relationships are valued and quality of life is important.

 Diversity of experience.
 The experience of practicing at two different hospital campuses, Texas Health HEB and Texas Health Denton, provides residents a wealth of experience with various patient populations who are diverse in age, acuity, racial and ethnic background, socioeconomic status, ability and even whether they live in rural or urban settings.

 Commitment to wellness.
 Our residents’ health and well-being is our priority.
 Residents receive PTO each year and regularly scheduled administrative days to attend to healthcare needs, catch up on administrative paperwork and advance scholarly activity.
-Residents also have access to the Texas Health Fitness Center HEB at no cost to them.
+Residents also have access to the Texas Health Fitness Center HEB at reduced cost to them.

 Experienced leadership team and faculty.
 With many years of academic medical education experience, program leaders and faculty are dedicated to offering residents the rotations, clinical experiences and opportunities to help them begin practice or match into a competitive fellowship.
 Residents rotate on the campuses of both Texas Health HEB and Texas Health Denton for equal academic experience.